opili-washington/wireframing/README.md

 Wireframes allow early usability testing — teams can check if navigation is intuitive or if user flows make sense before investing in full UI design.

+## Wireframing in Practice

+### A real-world scenario where wireframing identified potential usability issues before the development phase
+Background

+A development team was building an e-commerce web application for a retail store.
+During the planning stage, the UX designer created wireframes for the entire user journey — from product selection to checkout and payment.

+Usability Issue Identified

+When the wireframes were shared with stakeholders and a small group of test users, they noticed that the checkout process required navigating through five different pages:

+Cart review

+Delivery details

+Payment method

+Order summary

+Confirmation

+Users felt the process was too long and confusing, especially on mobile devices.
+Some even thought they had already completed their purchase before reaching the confirmation page.

+How the Issue Was Resolved

+Because this was still the wireframing stage, no code had been written yet.
+The design team quickly revised the wireframes to:

+Combine steps 2 and 3 (Delivery + Payment) into one screen.

+Add a progress bar showing users how many steps remained.

+Introduce a persistent “Back” button for easier navigation.

+After testing the updated wireframes, users reported a smoother, more intuitive experience.

+Impact on the Final Product

+When the app was finally developed:

+The checkout completion rate increased by 25% compared to the initial prototype.

+The design team avoided costly rework, saving both time and resources.

+Customer satisfaction improved, leading to more repeat purchases.

+Conclusion

+This scenario shows how wireframing acts as an early problem-solving tool.
+By visualizing the user flow before development:

+Teams can identify usability issues early,

+Make fast, low-cost improvements, and

+Ensure the final product delivers a seamless, user-friendly experience.